serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 Remember your `Client ID` and` Client Secret` of the new security profile.
 And you need `Vendor ID` too.
 Keep login to Developer Console and check it at [here](https://developer.amazon.com/mycid.html).

 This work is only once.
-If you use the same account, you can continue to use the same profile.
+If you use the same account, you can continue to use the same credentials.

 **The troublesome browser working is over!!
 From now on, we will work with `sls` command!!**